saraswathi421/Violence_Detection/Readme.md

 + `split_video.py` script is used to split the video file in to small parts.
     + Input video path and output paths have to be set in the code to split the video and save in the directory..

+You can find the dataset that I have used for this model in the below google drive link [Dataset](https://drive.google.com/drive/folders/1qinHCeXS97tO6wgxNm4BDh9T9hWnWmOH)

+### Using Resnet50 model
 Please look in to `violence_30th.ipynb` file for the complete approach of preprocessing and training methods.

-You can find the dataset that I have used for this model in the below google drive link [Dataset](https://drive.google.com/drive/folders/1qinHCeXS97tO6wgxNm4BDh9T9hWnWmOH)

 You can download trained model file from this google drive link [Model file](https://drive.google.com/file/d/1A8A9Sbdi-g7zMJgWD9CRZzLJu48-OQh7/view?usp=sharing)

+### Using VGG16 model
+Please look in to `train-violence-vgg.ipynb` file for the complete approach of preprocessing and training methods.

+You can download trained model file from this google drive link [Model file](https://drive.google.com/file/d/1-BEpyMBNDRb94xiymWIQuK-8e8dHTLAR/view?usp=sharing)